numpy/numpy/doc/source/user/tutorial-svd.rst

 algebra and arrays in NumPy and want to understand how n-dimensional (:math:`n>=2`) arrays are represented and can be manipulated.
-In particular, if you don't know how to apply common functions to n-dimensional arrays (without using for-loops), or if you wish to understand axis and shape properties for n-dimensional arrays, this tutorial might be of help.
+In particular, if you don't know how to apply common functions to n-dimensional arrays (without using for-loops), or if you want to understand axis and shape properties for n-dimensional arrays, this tutorial might be of help.

 **Learning Objectives**